 Service Request Forms

 New this year, Service Request forms are now available for all programs types: CC, FCC, OSC and Preschool.
-To activate involvement with the Pedagogical Partner program, please complete one of the Service Request forms below to help determine appropriate entry point for your program.
+To activate involvement with the Pedagogical Partner program, please a service request form belowto help determine appropriate entry point for your program.
 Help ARCQE get to know your child care program, so we can best assess your program’s needs and entry phase for engagement best suited to your program’s journey with curriculum implementation relative to pedagogical partner support.

 *Please note that every effort will be made to facilitate priority to programs requesting PP Support that have confirmed registrations to the Exploring Early Childhood Curriculum course with MacEwan so that where possible, course takers will have access to support while working through the course.
 For information about MacEwan course registration contact email@example.com.

 Currently ARCQE has approximately 40 Pedagogical Partners supporting ELCC sites across the province in the following all child care regions.